 Chase Freedom Flex

 A card you may enjoy that earns tiered rewards is the Chase Freedom Flex℠.
 This card replaces the Chase Freedom® by having more ways to earn bonus Chase Ultimate Rewards and continues to have no annual fee.

 You earn up to 5% back on the first $1,500 in quarterly bonus categories, once activated.

-Both the Chase Freedom Flex and the Chase Freedom Unlimited® share these bonus categories:
+Both the Chase Freedom Flex and the Chase Freedom Unlimited® share these bonus categories and sign up bonus (listed below):

 - 5% on travel purchased through Chase Ultimate Rewards